-MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE APRIL 28, 2016.
+MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE JANUARY 28, 2017.

-- Monitoring requirement only. - A composite sample made up from a minimum of four grab samples collected within a 24 hour period with a minimum of two hours between each grab sample. - pH is measured in pH units and is not to be averaged. - See table below for quarterly sampling.
+- \ Monitoring requirement only. - \\ pH is measured in pH units and is not to be averaged. - \\\ See table below for quarterly sampling. - \\\\ A composite sample made up from a minimum of four grab samples collected within a 24 hour period with a minimum of two hours between each grab sample.

-Minimum Sampling Requirements Quarter Months Effluent Parameters Report is I First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th
+Minimum Sampling Requirements Quarter Months Effluent Parameters Report is Due First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th